jendo41170/jendo41170.github.io/landing.md

 Duolingo Data: A Study on Foreign Language Learning</h3>
 				</header>
 				<p> Technologies Used: R, RMarkdown, SQL, Tableau </p>
 				<p>This project uses a gzipped CSV file containing 13 million Duolingo student learning traces to create a model that aims to predict the learning difficulty for a specific word in one of the six languages, German, English, Spanish, French, Italian and Portuguese.
-In the model building stage, the process utilizes stratified cross fold validation on the following models: Linear Regression, Random Forest, Boosted Trees, Nearest Neighbors.</p>
+In the model building stage, the process utilizes stratified cross fold validation on the following models: Linear Regression, Random Forest, Boosted Trees, Nearest Neighbors.
+				<br> Before viewing the project, I invite you to download and view the codebook.
+Exposure to these variables will helpful for this report! </p>
 				<ul class="actions">
 					<li><a href="duolingo_codebook" class="button fit icon fa-download">Download Codebook</a></li>
 				</ul>